Castux/SnakeEyes/docs.md

 The library exposes the internal plotting function, for maximum flexibility. `labels` is an array of labels (the X axis) and `datasets` is an array containing the datasets to plot.
 Each dataset should be an array of values (same size as `labels`) and can optionally contain the following fields:

 - `label`: the name to use for the dataset in the legend
-- `type`: by default the charts are lines, but this can be set to the string `"bar"` instead
+- `type`: by default the charts are bars, but this can be set to the string `"line"` or `"scatter"` instead

 If `stacked` is true, the graph will be stacked bars and/or lines, and if `percentage` is true, the Y axis will be displayed as percentages instead of direct values.